Constructive reflectivity principles for regular theories: Conservativity and completeness results for regular theories

 \begin{definition} Let $\theory$ be a regular theory over a signature $\Sigma$.
 A \emph{chase functor} for \theory\ is a functor $\chasef{\theory} : \Str{\Sigma} \to \Mod{\theory}$ together with a natural transformation $\eta:1_{\Str{\Sigma}} \to I \cdot \chasef{\theory}$ (where $I$ is the inclusion $\Mod{\theory}\into \Str{\Sigma}$), such that $\eta_A$ is $\theory$-conservative for every $A$. \end{definition}

-We borrow the term ``chase'' from the forward chaining algorithm of database theory of that name, as in e.g.\ \cite[\textsection 8.4]{abiteboulhullvianu:95}.
-Our construction can be seen as an adaptation of that method, or of the categorical \emph{small-object argument} as given in e.g.~\cite{adamek-herrlich-rosicky-tholen}.
+We borrow the term ``chase'' from the forward chaining algorithm of database theory of that name, as in e.g.\ Abiteboul, Hull, Vianu~\cite[\textsection 8.4]{abiteboulhullvianu:95}.
+Our construction can be seen as an adaptation of that method, or of the categorical \emph{small-object argument} as given in e.g.\ Ad\'a{}mek et al~\cite{adamek-herrlich-rosicky-tholen}.

 The basic step of the traditional chase construction is the ``axiom-induced'' extension of a structure.
 Let $\sigma=(\varphi(\x) \proves_{\x}\fins{\alg{y}}\psi(\x,\y))$ be a sequent, let $M$ be a structure, and let $\alg{m}\in M$ such that $M\vDash \varphi[\alg{m}/\x]$.
 Then “the extension of $M$ induced by $\sigma$ and $\alg{m}$” is the structure obtained by adding new elements $\alg{b}$ corresponding to the variables $\y$, and updating the predicates just as required to make $\psi(\a,\b)$ hold.
 The map from $M$ to this extension is evidently weakly orthogonal to models of $\sigma$.